elisachan/weatherservice/README.md

 cd ../client
 npm run serve

-I believe it will run at 8080 for the server and npm on whichever next port is avail. the client shoudl be proxied to call server at 8080
+it will run at 8080 for the server and the client on whichever next port is avail. the client shoudl be proxied to call server at 8080

 ### What did you not include in your solution that you want us to know about?